 The Pitfalls of Loving Your Work

-No one is doubting your writing skills.
-You are a writer—you have vision, you think outside the box, and you are a great communicator.
+No one doubts your writing skills.
+You are a writer—you have vision, think outside the box, and are a great communicator.
 These attributes, combined with your extensive vocabulary and knowledge of grammar, allow you to easily put pen to paper and communicate with readers.

 You diligently work many hours ensuring the right words make it to your page.
 You become engulfed by the writing process—and rightfully so.
 However, this can cause you to become too close to your work.

 With this close attachment, some issues can creep up on you:

 You know what your writing is supposed to say, so that’s how you read it.

 It’s as if your knowledge of the subject matter has hijacked your brain.
 You can read an incorrect word or phrase the way you think it should be read, discounting what is actually written.
 You can liken this phenomenon to someone who hears only what they want to hear during an argument and not what is being said.

 A fresh pair of eyes can take a look at your work and see those things you can’t.

 You have a full slate of information, and you like to share!